What Is Power Play In Ice Hockey?

 Can A Power Play Occur In Overtime

-Since the 2015-16 season, the NHL adopted a new overtime rule that affected the number of players on the ice.
-In the NHL, the game drops from a 5-on-5 game (regular rule) to a 3-on-3 game (overtime rule).
+The NHL implemented a new overtime regulation that has an impact on the amount of players on the rink beginning with the 2015–16 season.
+The NHL changed the standard regulation from a 5-on-5 game to a 3-on-3 game (overtime rule).

-This means if a player commits a penalty in overtime, a player will be added to the team of their opposing team for the duration of the penalty.
-This means it will become a 4-on-3 or even 5-on-3 game for their opponent.
-This makes the offending player’s team shorthanded and their opponent on power play.
+Thus, if a player commits a penalty during overtime, a player will be added to the squad of their adversary for the duration of the penalty.
+This implies that their adversary will play a 4-on-3 or even a 5-on-3 game.
+As a result, the team of the offending player is down a player and faces a power play from their rival

 NHL Team With Highest Power Play Percentage (2021-22)